Katherine Brown, Early Learner Piano founder

 "Most people have a set notion of inborn talent or ability -- this misconception is a delight to change.
 All children can develop ability or talent with the right environment."

-"Music is our human language - a mind tonic for our times: for patience, calm, unwinding, intellectual challenge, pure entertainment and shared laughter.
-It’s a joy to work with children and their parents to help each student reach her highest musical development."
+"Music is our human language - a tonic for our times: for patience, calm, unwinding, intellectual challenge, entertainment and shared laughter.
+It’s a joy to work with children and their parents to help the students reach their highest musical development."